How do I care for and store my horse's blankets?

 -If you can - don’t overfill the front load machine.
 And if possible, add an extra rinse cycle.
 There are a million places that detergent can’t get rinsed out.
 Don’t want any funky skin reactions!!

 -If you do find your blanket is losing it’s waterproofing, never fear.
 I already wrote an article on it!!
-Here is the link: Blanket Waterproofing
+Here is the link to a superb article about re-waterproofing.

 -Please don’t put your blankets in the dryer unless you absolutely have to.
 A sunny, well ventilated spot on the fence will do just fine.
 Dryer damage and fabric damage from the heat is not good.